In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 The following cabins to avoid were provided by guests who cruised in these cabins.
 I haven’t personally stayed in any of these cabins.

-Note: Many cruise ships will have cabins near the theatre or main lounges.
-The cabins are all on the higher decks on the Norwegian Epic so there are fewer cabins to avoid than you may find on other ships.
+Many cruise ships will have cabins near the theatre or main lounges.
+The cabins are all on the higher decks on the Norwegian Epic, so there are fewer cabins to avoid than you may find on other ships.

-If you are worried about noise, booking a cabin that’s between two other decks of cabins is usually the best idea.
+If you are worried about noise, booking a cabin between two other decks of cabins is often the best option.

 Norwegian Epic, Cabins to Avoid – Deck 14

-This shouldn’t be a big problem as the buffet isn’t open late into the night but it may be worth something to bear in mind.
+This shouldn’t be a big problem as the buffet isn’t open late into the night but it may be worth bearing in mind.

-If you are somebody who makes frequent trips to the buffet like me, these cabins could be a good idea.
+If you are somebody who makes frequent trips to the buffet like me, these cabins could be good for you!

 All cabins on deck 14 are under the main sun deck of the ship.
 It isn’t abnormal to hear noises of sunloungers being moved or music from the pool deck.
 This noise usually doesn’t go on late, but the cabins on lower decks will be quieter.